simplify-framework/intrusion/README.md

     allowDomainsOrHostIPs: [/* a whitelist of domains or IPs that is allowed to access from your code */],
     allowSHA256OfCodeModules: [ /* a whitelist of SHA-256('code') that will be embeded by using module._complie() */],
-    blockedHashOrHostValues: [ /* the blacklist of SHA-256('code'), domains or IPs you want to BLOCK them from your code */] }, 'YourApp/Firewall' /* log metrics to your custom CloudWatch NameSpace if the process.env.ALLOW_METRIC_LOGGING=true */)
+    blockedHashOrHostValues: [ /* the blacklist of SHA-256('code'), domains or IPs you want to BLOCK them from your code */] },
+  'YourApp/Firewall' /* log metrics to your custom CloudWatch NameSpace if the process.env.ALLOW_METRIC_LOGGING=true */,
+  'dev.null.org' /* if BLOCKED, reflect the requests to a honeypot server: dev.null.org */)
 ```

 2. Write your code with all the require('...') after the live above.